Almost sure contraction for diffusions on $\mathbb R^d$. Application to generalised Langevin diffusions: Contraction for diffusions

 \begin{itemize} \item As far as contractions of Wasserstein distances are concerned, we only wrote in the theorem the extremal points $p=1$ and $p=+\infty$, but obviously the proof of the implication $\ref{item_contraction_Winfini}\Rightarrow\ref{item_contraction_W2}$ also works to prove that for all $p\in]1,+\infty[$, the proposition

 is implied by $\ref{item_contraction_Winfini}$ and implies $\ref{item_contraction_W2}$.
 Similarly, for $q\in]1,+\infty[$, the proposition

 is implied by $\ref{item_contraction_gradP_t}$ and implies $\ref{item_contraction_gradP_t2}$.
 The equivalence between \eqref{eq:Wp} and \eqref{eq:gradq} with $1/p+1/q=1$ is here a particular case of \cite[Theorem 2.2]{Kuwada2}. \item By comparison with the classical Bakry-Émery calculus, we replaced the carré du champ $\Gamma(f) = |\Sigma \na f|^2/2$ by an operator $\Phi(f) = |Q\na f|^2$ with a constant matrix $Q$ (that has nothing to do with $\Sigma$).
 The idea to consider general operators $\Phi$ traces back at least to \cite{Bakry,Ledoux}, but it does not seem to have been exploited before the recent works \cite{Baudoin,Baudoin2,Menegaki,MoiGamma} on degenerated diffusions.
-Notice that an important property has been used for the direct proof of $\ref{item_contraction_Contd} \Rightarrow \ref{item_contraction_gradP_t}$, which is that the operators $\Sigma \na $ and $Q\na$ commute.
-Such a commutation condition is also present in \cite{Baudoin} or \cite[Theorems 9 and 10]{MoiGamma}.
+Notice that an important property has been used for the direct proof of $\ref{item_contraction_Contd} \Rightarrow \ref{item_contraction_gradP_t}$ \nvv{(specifically, at \eqref{eq:revision} and \eqref{eq:revision2})}, which is that the operators $\Sigma \na $ and $Q\na$ commute.
+Such a commutation condition is also present in \cite[Theorems 9 and 10]{MoiGamma} or \cite[Lemma 2.7]{Baudoin} \nvv{(where, with the notations of \cite{Baudoin}, this commutation appears as $\Gamma(f,\Gamma^Z(f)) = \Gamma^Z(f,\Gamma(f))$)}.
 Here it is linked to the fact that we have restrained the study to Euclidean metric on the one hand, and diffusions with constant diffusion matrices on the other hand.
 Most of the arguments can be straightforwardly adapted to the general case of a Riemannian manifold, provided such a commutation property holds.

 Notice that the equivalence between an inequality of the form $\Phi(P_t f) \leqslant e^{-\rho t}P_t \Phi(f)$ and $\Gamma_{\Phi} \geqslant \rho \Phi$ where $\Gamma_\Phi$ is the operator that naturally arises when considering the interpolation $P_{t-s}\Gamma(P_s f)$ (see e.g. \cite{MoiGamma}), is classical \cite{Bakry}.
 Combined with Kuwada's duality results, this means that Theorem~\ref{thm:contraction} could be stated as a general theorem where the condition $\ref{item_contraction_Contd}$ is replaced by a curvature condition $\Gamma_\Phi\geqslant \rho \Phi$ where $\Phi$ is related to the gradient of some distance (not necessarily Euclidean), in the spirit of \cite{Baudoin2} (where only the $\mathcal W_2$ distance is considered, which has the particularity that in this case the Gamma calculus behaves well even for non-diffusion processes, as in \cite{MoiPDMP}).
 Again, this is classical, and, contrary to such a general framework, one of the main points of Theorem~\ref{thm:contraction} is that, by working only with Euclidean distances and constant diffusion matrices (which covers all the examples we are interested in here, as in Sections~\ref{sec:dampedHD} and \ref{Sec:LangevinGeneralisee}) we are able to prove the equivalence with $\ref{item_contraction_Contd}$ which is simpler and more explicit than an abstract curvature condition and, moreover, does not involve the diffusion matrix.